-In this activity youth will design and build a camera obscura.
-By the end of the day everyone will know more about how a camera works.
-Have a better understanding of optics.
-And be able to say they have been inside a camera.
+In this activity, youth will design and build a camera obscura.
+By the end of the day, everyone will know more about how a camera works.
+Have a better understanding of optics and be able to say they have been inside a camera.

 Latin for “dark room”

-Camera Obscura: a darkened box/room with a lens or aperture for projecting the image of an external object onto the inside.
-It is important historically in the development of photography.
+Camera obscura: a darkened box/room with a lens or aperture for projecting the image of an external object onto the inside.
+It is important, historically, in the development of photography.

 A brief history: